estella-warwick/BumbleBox/README.md

 - Monitor with HDMI
 - HDMI to micro-HDMI cable

-1. Download Debian Bookworm 64-bit OS onto your SD card using the Raspberry Pi Imager application
+1. Download Debian Bookworm 64-bit OS onto your SD card using a computer with the Raspberry Pi Imager application (Download the application here: https://www.raspberrypi.com/software/)

 2. Put the SD card into the Pi's SD card slot, hook the Pi up to a monitor via a micro-HDMI to HDMI cable, and power the Pi on - you should see the operating system load on the screen

-3. You will need to create a username and password for the Raspberry Pi - Ex. pi and bombus
+3. You will need to create a username and password for the Raspberry Pi - Ex. 'pi' and 'bombus'

-4. Open a terminal window (look for a button on the top left of the screen that looks like a black box with a blue top and white text inside it showing '>_')
+5. Open a terminal window (look for a button on the top left of the screen that looks like a black box with a blue top and white text inside it showing '>_')

-5.
+6. We're now going to install the required software to use the BumbleBox code.
+For each of the following commands, type the command (or copy and paste) into the terminal window, and then press enter.
+Once you enter the command, the computer may take some time to download the required software, and will show a lot of text on the screen.
+Wait for each command to finish running before attempting to run the next command.

+  a. `pip3 install opencv-contrib-python –break-system-packages`
+  b. `pip install pandas --break-system-packages`
+  c. `pip install scipy --break-system-packages`
+  d. `pip install python-crontab --break-system-packages`
+  e. `pip install scikit-video --break-system-packages`
+  f. `pip install dask –break-system-packages`